hamadmarri/TT-CPU-Scheduler/README.md

 # TT CPU Scheduler

+Task Type (TT) is an alternative CPU Scheduler for linux.

 The goal of the Task Type (TT) scheduler is to detect tasks types based on their behaviours and control the schedulling based on their types.
 There are 5 types: